-3) Think about the physical space of the event and how that space might be used.
+Think about the physical space of the event and how that space might be used.
 Are there adequate spaces where conversations can happen?
-If there are more isolated spaces figure out who will remain aware of what’s happening in those spaces during the event.
+If there are more isolated spaces, figure out who will remain aware of what’s happening in those spaces during the event.

-5) Many events need to be registered.
+Many events need to be registered.
 If you are hosting an event in a residential space on campus and there will be more than 20 people, it needs to be registered with your Head of College.
-If you are hosting an event off campus and there will be more than 50 people, it needs to be registered with the Yale College Dean’s Office.
+If you are hosting an event off campus, AODHRI provides programs, training, and guidance for safe hosting practices.
+These are available to all students.

-7) Remember, as the host you set the tone for your event.
-During the event do not tolerate patterns of pressure, derogatory language, or other offensive behavior.
+Remember, as the host you set the tone for your event.
+During the event, do not tolerate patterns of pressure, derogatory language, or other offensive behavior.
 If you don’t want a direct confrontation, intervene in a low key way (change the topic, make a joke, dance between people).

-8) If you are serving alcohol remember that you can be held legally responsible for your guests’ behavior.
+If you are serving alcohol, remember that you can be held legally responsible for your guests’ behavior.
 Make sure you read up on Connecticut’s Social Host laws.
 A few important precautions:

-b.
 Make it easy for people to manage their own consumption.
-Provide ways for people to measure the alcohol they put into a drink, or better yet, have a friend go through Yale’s free bartender training and run a bar for the party.
+Provide ways for people to measure the alcohol they put into a drink.